Here you will learn 7 English expressions with the word THING.

 – They were my Mum’s they are the in thing these days all the 70’s clothes are back in fashion.

-ex. – Are you going to the match on Sunday?
+– Are you going to the match on Sunday?

-ex.
-Oh dear its raining really heavy outside.
-Well it’s a good thing that I brought the umbrella!
+Oh dear, it’s raining really heavy outside.
+Well, it’s a good thing that I brought the umbrella!

 It’s a good thing we left early for the airport.
 The traffic is terrible there must have been an accident.

-Now you know most of useful Englsh expressions with the word THING.
+Now you know most of the useful English expressions with the word THING.
 And you know what we mean when we ask you to pass that THING over there!

 Check out my packages of Skype English lessons.
-My English lessons will give you an excellent opportunity to improve your English language skills in efficient and affordable way.
+My English lessons over Skype will give you an excellent opportunity to improve your English language skills in an efficient and affordable way.

 For more information on English Expressions, English Phrasal Verbs and English Grammar Rules, check out the following links:

 English phrasal verbs with AROUND